czi-hca-comp-tools/easy-data/README.md

 * measuring the variability in biological claims (like which genes are differentially expressed between populations) to be expected between different studies of the same cell types

 # datasets

+To add a dataset, just create a section with a description and links to download it.

+How easy can you make it for someone to get started?

 ## `tabula muris`